 Suspiro a la Limeña

-Lima Limeña-style sigh dessert — bottom layer of manjar blanco (dulce de leche/condensed-milk caramel), topped with light port-wine Italian meringue, dusted with cinnamon — Lima's most beloved dessert, named in 1832 by poet José Gálvez for resembling a sigh from a Lima maiden.
+Lima Limeña-style sigh dessert — bottom layer of manjar blanco (dulce de leche/condensed-milk caramel), topped with light port-wine Italian meringue, dusted with cinnamon — Lima's most beloved dessert, renamed in the early 20th century by poet José Gálvez Barrenechea, after his wife Amparo Ayarza's creation, for resembling a sigh from a Lima maiden (the dish was formerly called 'Manjar Real del Perú').

-Suspiro a la Limeña ('sigh of a Lima maiden') was named in 1832 by Peruvian poet and politician José Gálvez Egúsquiza, who described the dessert as 'soft, sweet, and gentle, like a sigh from a Lima maiden.'
+Suspiro a la Limeña ('sigh of a Lima maiden') was named in the early 20th century by Peruvian poet and politician José Gálvez Barrenechea, who tasted a version made by his wife Amparo Ayarza and wrote of 'a soft and sweet sigh of a woman'; the dessert was formerly known as 'Manjar Real del Perú.'
 The dish predates the name — its components (manjar blanco caramel + meringue) are Spanish-colonial in origin, brought to Peru in the 16th century — but Gálvez's poetic naming made the dish a Peruvian national emblem.
 The base is manjar blanco (Peruvian dulce de leche), made by slow-simmering sweetened condensed milk for hours; the meringue topping is Italian-style (cooked sugar syrup poured into whipped egg whites), flavored with sweet port wine.
 The cinnamon dust on top adds the final aromatic touch.
 Lima restaurants serve suspiro in glass coupé cups or martini glasses to show the layered architecture.

 Suspiro a la Limeña in a glass cup is theater: golden-caramel manjar blanco on bottom, ivory-white meringue rising up in soft peaks on top, fine cinnamon dust sprinkled across the surface.
 Take a small spoonful that gets both layers: the meringue is light, airy, sweet, with a port-wine note; the manjar blanco is intensely caramel-rich, almost like sweetened condensed milk reduced and refined.
 The cinnamon adds aromatic warmth.
 The dessert is unapologetically sweet — Peruvians serve it after a heavy lunch on Sundays as the indulgent finish.
 Eat slowly; you'll savor it longer.
 One spoonful at a time, alternating between the two layers, is the canonical eating method.